etnard/Secure-Chat/README.md

 This is a simple console encrypted messenger.
 It useses asynchronous key exchange.
 The RSA encryption library is used to generate the keys as well as encrypt and decrypt the messages.

+## Run

+To run the program just run the executable `./dist/SecureChat.exe`.

 ## Packages:
 import tkinter: Used for GUI.